andimeier/timetracker/README.md

     npm run doc

-This will generate the YUI documentation the folder `doc/`, located in the project's root diretory.
+This will generate the YUI documentation folder `doc/`, located in the project's root diretory.

 Run unit tests